 In order to enable a better employee experience at every stage in the life-cycle of itsHuman Resources your Company is currently in the process of implementing the SAPSuccessFactors suite of cloud services.
 Your Company's constant endeavor is to bring aboutfurther continuous improvements in its Human Resource practices.

 QUALITY HEALTH & SAFETY MANAGEMENT SYSTEM

-Your Company has an established Integrated Management System comprising QualityManagement Systems (QMS) confirming to ISO 9001:2015 Environmental Management System(EMS) conforming to ISO 14001:2004 and Occupational Health & Safety Assessment Seriesconforming to BS OHSAS 18001:2007 at all offices and projects.
-During the year underreview the Company's Management System has been audited and compliance to the requirement of the International Standards has been confirmed by TUV-SUD Asia Pacific (TUV-SUD Group).
+Your Company has an established Integrated Management System comprising QualityManagement Systems (QMS) confirming to ISO 9001:2015 Environmental Management System(EMS) conforming to ISO 14001:2015 and Occupational Health & Safety Assessment Seriesconforming to BS OHSAS 18001:2007 at all offices and projects.
+During the year underreview TUV-SUD Asia Pacific (TUV-SUD Group) has audited the Company's Management Systemand confirmed compliance to the requirement of the International Standards.

 OTHER DISCLOSURES AND INFORMATION

 a) Significant and Material Orders passed by the Authority